Lyall/BerserkFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- Some movies may show visual glitches near the beginning.
-- Enemy nameplates are stretched at non-16:9 resolutions.
+- Some movies may show visual glitches near the beginning at non-16:9 resolutions.
-- Adjusting the framerate cap can cause bugs.
-Some UI speeds up, for example.
+- Adjusting the framerate cap can cause minor visual bugs.
+Some UI animations speeds up, for example.

 ## Screenshots
 | ![ezgif-4-c1525c200a](https://github.com/user-attachments/assets/57ad687c-28d1-445e-8176-c37f0b3175b5) |